-See the sections titled Using the SYS Field, 91 or SYS Parameter Keywords, 228 for details on the valid keyword options.
+See the sections titled Using the SYS Field, 93 or SYS Parameter Keywords, 228 for details on the valid keyword options.

-Example: prod_ver nastran example sysfield=lock=no This example disables fi le locking for all Dbsets.
-Example: prod_ver nastran example sysfield=lock=no sysfield=scr(mapio=yes,lock=yes)
+Example: nast\ver example sysfield=lock=no

+This example disables file locking for all Dbsets.

-This example disables file locking for all files and then enables filemapping ("mapio=yes") and turns file locking back on for Dbsets whose logical names start with "SCR".
-The end result is that file locking is disabled for all Dbsets except those whose logical names start with "SCR" and file mapping and file locking are enabled for Dbsets whose logical names start with "SCR".
+Example: nast_ver example sysfield=lock=no sysfield=scr(mapio=yes,lock=yes) ("mapio= start with except tho ole disables file locking for all files and then enables filemapping yes") and turns file locking back on for Dbsets whose logical names SCR".
+The end result is that file locking is disabled for all Dbsets e whose logical names start with "SCR" and file mapping and file enabled for Dbsets whose logical names start with "SCR".

-, D (1 27 sysn sysn=valueDefault:NoneSets the SYSTEM(n) cell to value.
+sysn sysn=value Default: None Sets the SYSTEM( n ) cell to value .
 This keyword may be repeated any number of times.
 All non-repeated cells are used, but only the last repeated cell is used.
-If there is a "name" associated with the SYSTEM(n) value, that keyword will also be set to value.
+If there is a "name" associated with the SYSTEM( n ) value, that keyword will also be set to value .
 The System Cell number to System Cell name equivalence is listed in the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide.
-The form "system(n)=value" may be used, but the entire keyword-value string must be quoted when used on a LINUX command line.
-Example: prod_ver sys114=; nastran example 200 or prod_ver nastran example "system(114)=200" These examples set SYSTEM(114) to shows how to quote the parenthetic f SYSTEM(114) has the name "BUFFF is also set to 200 GINO blocks. orm.
-Also, ii n this example, since t3skew t3skew= number Default: 30.0 Controls minimum vertex angle for T Message 5491 is issued.
-See the MSC / NASTRAN Statement, for more info Nastran Quick F Reference Guide, Section 1, The tetraar tetraar= number Default: 100.0 Specifies maximum allowable aspect ratio of longest to shortest edge for the CTETRA element.
+1) in the MSC Nastran Quick Reference Guide .
+The form "system( n )= value " may be used, but the entire keyword-value string must be quoted when used on a LINUX command line.
+Example: nast_ver example sys114=200 or nast_ver e: "system( xample 114)=200" These examples set SYSTEM(114) to 200 GINO blocks.
+The second example shows how to quote the parenthetic form.
+Also, in this example, since SYSTEM(114) has the name "BUFFPOOL", the value of the "buffpool" keyword is also set to 200 GINO blocks. t3skew t3skew= number Default: 30.0 Controls minimum vertex angle for TRIA3 elements at which User Warning Message 5491 is issued.
+See the MSC Nastran Quick Reference Guide, Section 1, The NASTRAN Statement, for more information on this keyword. tetraar tetraar=number Default: 100.0 Specifies maximum allowable aspect ratio of longest to shortest edge for the CTETRA element.
 See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. username username=name Default: Current user name (LINUX) Specifies an alternate username on the remote host when the "node" keyword is specified.
+1) in the MSC Nastran Quick Reference Guide for more information on this keyword. username username= name Default: Current user name (LINUX) Specifies an alternate username on the remote host when the "node" keyword is specified.
 This keyword may only be specified on the command line.
-Example: prod_ver node=ot! user=fre This example will run MSC Nastran on node othe ernode as user "fred". usparse usparse=number Default: See the description below.
-Unsymmetrix sparse matrix method so the "sys209" command line keyword. information on the default value and See the MSC Nastran Quick Reference Guide for version version=version_number Default: Latest installed version.
-Specifies the version number.
-The keyword may only be specified on the command line or in the command initialization file.
-Example: prod_ver version nastran example =2020.0 whence=keyword_listDefault:NoneDisplays value and source for listed keywords.
-This keyword may be used to determine a keyword's value and where it was set.
-An input datafile (JID) is optional; the job will not be run.
-If the "node" keyword is specified, the request will be passed to the remote node for processing.
-Otherwise, information will be displayed for the local node.
-If multiple "whence" keywords are specified, the keywords in the various keyword lists will be concatenated, except that if a null list is specified, all existing keywords in the accumulated list will be deleted.
-Any keywords in the "keyword_list" that have the format "sysn" will attempt to return the value associated with the System Cell name associated with system cell n, if possible.
-The entries in the "keyword_list" may also request information about a PARAM name.
-These entries have the format "p: name", where "name" is the PARAM name (not the name of the associated PARAM keyword, if any).
+Example: nast_ver example node=otherno user=fred This example will run MSC Nastran on node othernode as user "fred". usparse usparse=number Default: See the description below.